ZFQ20020131/Multimodal_Cheetah_Pose_Estimation/README.md

 ```

 ### Datasets
-Download the preprocessed datasets for each project using the download scripts provided in `data/`.
+Download the preprocessed datasets using the download scripts provided in `data/`.
 All datasets should be downloaded in the same directory as the download script, for example:
 ```shell
 cd data/magicpony
 sh download_horse_combined.sh